Afudu/P6_OpenClassroom/README.md

 * Start the API server.

-Refer to the README file in the OCMovies-API-EN-FR repository for the steps to complete the installation and launch the API server.
+Refer to the README file in the OCMovies-API-EN-FR repository for the steps to complete the installation and launching of the API server.

 # Running the application